 The 1098-T only displays transactions that are posted to a student account within a calendar year, regardless of the year that the transactions affect.
 For example, your Box 5 value for Scholarships and Grants may be higher than what you actually received in a year if your department or third party payment provider pays your future term tuition in the current year.
 This often happens when the tuition for the spring semester of next year is calculated in December of current year, and if the department /3rd party pays that tuition in December of the current year it will appear on the current tax year Form1098-T.

 Why does my reported payment amount in Box 1 not match my receipts?

-Tuition at BCC may include health fees, etc., which are not considered qualified expenses under IRS code.
+Tuition at Bristol Community College may include health fees, etc., which are not considered qualified expenses under IRS code.
 These fees are removed from reporting in Box 1, and can make it appear that less was reported than what you paid.
 Also, not all fees at the University are reported in Box 1, only those related to tuition-- no housing, no dining, no books, etc.